OmniSVG: A Unified Scalable Vector Graphics Generation Model

 \textbf{Conclusions.} We introduce OmniSVG, a unified framework for multimodal SVG generation that leverages pre-trained Vision-Language Models (VLMs).
 By parameterizing SVG commands and coordinates as discrete tokens, OmniSVG efficiently decouples structural logic from geometry, addressing issues like "coordinate hallucination" while maintaining design expressiveness.
 Our method outperforms existing approaches in both quality and efficiency, offering high-quality, editable SVG across various design domains.
 Additionally, we proposed MMSVG-2M, a large-scale multimodal dataset with two million annotated SVG assets and a standardized evaluation protocol.
 Extensive experiments show that OmniSVG surpasses prior SVG generation methods in various conditional generation tasks, highlighting its potential for integration into professional SVG design workflows.

 \textbf{Limitations and Future Work.} During inference, OmniSVG generates tens of thousands of tokens for complex samples, which inevitably leads to a considerable generation time.
-OmniSVG is only bounded by vector style image prompt and fails on natural images as illustrated in Fig.~\ref{fig:boundary}.
+OmniSVG is only bounded by vector style image prompt and fails on natural images.
 As for future work, recent endeavors on multi-token prediction~\cite{gloeckle2024better,cai2023medusa} and KV-cache compression~\cite{zhou2024dynamickv,cai2024pyramidkv} provide a promising way to save the generation cost.
-Additionally, the auto-regressive nature of OmniSVG also unlocks future opportunities for in-context learning~\cite{zhang2023makes,zhou2024visual,sun2024generative}, chain-of-thought reasoning~\cite{wei2022chain,guo2025deepseek}, and multi-turn interleaved generation~\cite{huang2024dialoggen,liu2024mmdu}, thereby providing a more dexterous user control.
+Additionally, the auto-regressive nature of OmniSVG also unlocks future opportunities for in-context learning~\cite{zhang2023makes,zhou2024visual,sun2024generative}, chain-of-thought reasoning~\cite{wei2022chain,guo2025deepseek}, and multi-turn interleaved generation~\cite{huang2024dialoggen,liu2024mmdu}, thereby providing a more precise user control.